secretstartups/handbook/content/handbook/support/workflows/cmoc_workflows.html.md

 The date format is DD-MM-YYYY, because the ISO format is not an option as of 2022-08-12.

 ### Rescheduling a Maintenance Event
-{:.no_toc}

-In case you are required to reschedule a maintenance window, Go to _status.io_ > _Maintenances_ tab
+In case you are required to reschedule a maintenance window, Go to *status.io* > *Maintenances* tab
 ![Maintenance Tab](/images/support/cmoc_select_maintenance.png){: .shadow}

 Select the maintenance you need to reschedule.
 ![Maintenance selected](/images/support/cmoc_get_in_maintenance.png){: .shadow}

-Update the new schedule time by hitting on the _Reschedule Maintenance_ button **Make sure you have the correct timezone details when updating** Then hit save.
+Update the new schedule time by hitting on the *Reschedule Maintenance* button **Make sure you have the correct timezone details when updating** Then hit save.

 ### Sending Updates About Maintenance Events
-{:.no_toc}

 > **Note About Automated Maintenance Events**: On the Maintenance Event page you may see `Automation: Running`  with red text in parenthesis next to it reading `(Disable)`.
 Once `(Disable)` has been clicked and subsequently disabled it cannot be re-enabled.
 In order to `Post Update` and `Finish Maintenance` the automated Maintenance Event must be `(Disable)`.
 After being disabled all future updates to this Maintenance Event must be manual updates from that point forward.

-To send an update about a maintenance event, such as a reminder, go to the _Maintenances_ tab in Status.io and select the one that needs an update.
+To send an update about a maintenance event, such as a reminder, go to the *Maintenances* tab in Status.io and select the one that needs an update.
 On the maintenance's information page, make note of whether automatic email reminders are set to go out.
 If yes, make sure not to send email broadcasts for your update in order to avoid sending duplicate reminders to subscribers.
-Once ready to update, select the _Post Update Without Starting_ button.
+Once ready to update, select the *Post Update Without Starting* button.

 ![Post Update Without Starting](/images/support/cmoc_post_without_rescheduling.png){: .shadow}